praveenpuglia/fun-with-flags/README.md

 A list of country flags made using pure CSS and single element for each flag.
 Proudly powered by [Dempoplate](https://github.com/praveenpuglia/demoplate).

+## What to look for?
+- Single Element
+- No text in HTML
+- Uses gradients, shadows, transformations and CSS custom properties to create the shapes.
+- Uses CSS Counters to generate the counter on top.
+- Uses flexbox to align things.
+- Uses pseudo elements in some places with filters to do even more.

 ## Installation
 ```
 npm install